Rescue at Midnight Castle

-Rescue at Midnight Castle, also known as My Little Pony, Escape from Midnight Castle, or Rescue from Midnight Castle, and released later as Firefly's Adventure, My Little Pony in Dreamland and My Little Pony: Rescue at Midnight Castle is a 1984 animated television special based on the Hasbro toy line, My Little Pony.
+Rescue at Midnight Castle, also known as My Little Pony, Escape from Midnight Castle, or Rescue from Midnight Castle, and released later as Firefly's Adventure, My Little Pony in Dreamland and My Little Pony: Rescue at Midnight Castle is a 1984 American animated television special based on the Hasbro toy line, My Little Pony.
 It was released as a pilot of the proposed television series, and featured the voices of Sandy Duncan and Tony Randall.
 A second special was produced in 1985, Escape from Catrina.